AY2526S1-CS2103T-W12-4/tp/docs/UserGuide.md

 - Prices can only be input as integers with no decimal points.
 For example, `pr/800000` is valid while `pr/800000.50` is not valid.
 - Properties are considered duplicates if they have the same `NAME` or `ADDRESS` field as one of the properties that already exist in the property list.
 Duplicate properties are not allowed and an error message will be shown
+- Adding a property with a similar name to an existing property but differing by spaces will produce a warning.
+For example, if there already exists a property with the name "City Loft", adding a property with the parameter "n/City  Loft" will be allowed, but a warning message will be shown.

 Examples: